raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Session Signaling do not receive unsolicited inbound Session Signaling messages that they would not know how to handle.

+Clients and servers SHOULD silently ignore unrecognized messages (both requests and responses) over the connection.
+This allows for backwards compatibility with future enhancements.

 ## Session Lifecycle {#lifecycle}

 A session begins when a client makes a new connection to a server.

+If a client makes a connection and then fails to send any DNS messages, then after 30 seconds the server SHOULD abort the connection with a TCP RST.

 The client may perform as many DNS operations as it wishes on the newly created connection.
 Operations SHOULD be pipelined (i.e., the client